 “Recently, smugglers have been pushing migrants out of the boats, fearing that the security forces might arrest them.
 This is what happened last weekend in Shabowa”, affirmed Lina Koussa, IOM’s Emergency Response Officer in Aden, Yemen.

 IOM staff found the shallow graves of 29 migrants on a beach in Shabwa during a routine patrol.
 The dead had been quickly buried by those who survived the smuggler’s deadly actions.
 “The approximate average age of the passengers on the boat was 16”, clarified the IOM in an official statement.
-Traffickers used beatings and threats of shooting to force more than 100 refugees, including children who could not swim, to jump into rough seas.
+Traffickers used beatings and threats of shooting to force more than 100 refugees, including children who could not swim, to jump IGNORE INTO rough seas.

-Survivors told officials that crew members armed with AK47s told around 120 men, women, and children that they would not be able to land them on the beaches in Yemen and forced them to jump into the water while still at least 1km offshore.
+Survivors told officials that crew members armed with AK47s told around 120 men, women, and children that they would not be able to land them on the beaches in Yemen and forced them to jump IGNORE INTO the water while still at least 1km offshore.
 “The psychological effect these experiences have on children can be enormous.
 This is why IOM has psychologists embedded in their patrolling teams on Yemen’s beaches.
 The deadly actions of the smugglers bring the total number of presumed dead, over the last two days, close to 70“, affirmed Koussa in a press briefing.

 Migrants and refugees have been emigrating from the Horn of Africa to counties like Yemen thanks to its proximity and the perception of said country being a gateway to other Gulf states and even Europe.
 What the refugees seem to forget is that the nation is in the midst of a civil war and is facing a dire humanitarian crisis.